barche/IoTaWatt_wiki_fork/Input-Channel-Status.md

 #### Running Time

-The time (hh:mm:ss) that the IoTaWatt has been running since it was last restarted.
+The time (dd:hh:mm:ss) that the IoTaWatt has been running since it was last restarted.
 In general, the IoTaWatt should run indefinitely unless the power fails or it is deliberately restarted.
 If the running time is always low and there is no obvious reason for it, there may be a problem that is causing it to restart frequently.
 The device is very robust and should not lose more than a few seconds of data during a restart, but the cause of frequent unexplained restarts should be investigated.

 #### Inputs

 Each of the configured input channels listed with their associated measurements.
 Voltage reference channels (typically channel 0) will show the present voltage.
 Power channels will show the present load in watts.
-Notice that the "Fridge" watts are in a different color.
+Notice that the "Office" watts are in a different color.
 That means the CT is installed reversed and is reading negative current.
 IoTaWatt is correcting the value and reporting the correct positive value.
 The off-color is simply a way to let you know that the CT is reversed.

 #### Outputs